Explore Learning Login: Track Your Child’s Progress & Access Resources

 Viewing Progress in Reflex

-• Fluency Growth: tracking progress over time
+• Fluency Growth: longitudinal progress tracking showing improvement over time

 Complement with Gizmos Insights (Anticipated)